News This Week

 - Friday, April 18—1:00pm and 7:00pm Good Friday worship

-The summer softball season is right around the corner and registration will open March 31st with games likely starting in mid-May.
-The past several years we have had two competitive men’s teams playing in the church league, one on Tuesdays and one on Thursdays.
-If you’re interested in playing, it’s “pay to play” as we divide up the registration cost among all who are interested – it will be about $80 plus about $25 for a jersey for new players.
+The summer softball season will be starting the week of May 25.
+We’ll have two competitive men’s teams playing in the church league, one on Tuesdays and one on Thursdays.
+If you’re interested in playing, it’s “pay to play” as we divide up the registration cost among all who are interested – it will be about $80 per player per team, plus about $25 for a jersey for new players.

-So if you have an interest, please let Pastor Glen know (gschlecht@ImmanuelLoveland.org) and for the men, which night you are interested in – Tuesday, Thursday, or both.
+If you have an interest, please let Pastor Glen know (gschlecht@ImmanuelLoveland.org), and tell him which night you are interested in – Tuesday, Thursday, or both.
 If you’ve got some friends who might have an interest in playing, let him know that as well.

 True North VBS